Artwork by Clinton McKay

 "But the Doc, though," Pirkle says, and he glances over at me.

 I turn my head to look at him, but he's already looking back out his window.
 "Shrigley says he's heard some shit," I say.
-The only honest-to-god shit that somebody's found was those dwarf bones.
+The only honest-to-god shit somebody's found was those dwarf bones.

 "He saw that Choppercabber, huh?
 The Doc?"